SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Problem-03.md

 - If the chosen movie is `Jumanji` and exactly 2 tickets are bought, there is `15%` discount for two.

 ## Input
-You receive 3 elements from the console:
+As input you will receive 3 console elements:

 - First element: movie - string: `John Wick`, `Star Wars` or `Jumanji`